profile-sh/profile-sh.github.io/_projects/2_github_pages.md

 ```
 Where "cayman" is the name of the theme we want to use.
 You may use any of the [supported themes](https://pages.github.com/themes/).

-## Create your first page
+## 4. Create your first page

 So far we have been using our README.md file for our homepage.
 Let us create our first page with some content in it.

-- Exercise: Create a new file with the path "pages/home.md" and paste the following content in it:
+- Exercise: Create a new file with the path "pages/home.md" and paste the following content in it and commit your changes:
   ```
   ---
   layout: default